 The Zapata Falls Recreational Area is approximately three miles south of the Great Sand Dunes National Park and Preserve entrance.
-The falls are located inside a cave and has a 30 foot drop that freezes in the winter months.
+The falls are located inside a cave and have a 30 foot drop that freezes in the winter months.
 Even in winter, water can still be heard flowing deep underneath the ice.

 - Trailhead: Zapata Falls